mui/material-ui/docs/pages/blog/lab-tree-view-to-mui-x.md

 ## Why did the Tree View move to MUI X?

-When the Tree View component was ready to leave the lab, we had a choice to make: live in the MUI Core library or become a part of MUI X?
+Once a component is ready to leave the lab, it can either go to MUI X or MUI Core libraries.

 This component would greatly benefit from advanced features such as virtualization of drag and drop.